Boavizta/cloud-scanner/README.md

 Collect aws cloud usage data, so that it can be combined with impact data of Boavizta API.

-⚠ Very early Work in progress !
+⚠ Early Work in progress !

-At the moment it just returns impacts of your aws instances.
-It does not use metrics of instance usage to calculate the impacts, but rather returns the _default_ impact data provided by API for each instance type.
+At the moment it just returns _standard_ impacts of aws instances in the default region of your account.
+It does not use metrics of instance usage to calculate the impacts, but rather returns the _default_ impact data provided by Boavizta API for each instance type for a given use duration.

 ![Scanner in context](docs/out/../../out/docs/cloud-scanner-system-in-context/cloud-scanner-system-in-context.png)

 ## Getting started

-### List standard impacts of AWS instances of the account
+### List standard impacts of AWS instances for 10 hours of use

 Using default account region.